json-api/json-api/_profiles/drupal/resource-versioning/index.md

 ```

 A server **MAY** provide a `version-history` link in a resource object's links
+object if a [version history](version-history) endpoint is available for the context resource
 object.
-This link must reference a collection resource providing all revisions
-of the context resource object.

 A server **MAY** provide the following resource object links so that a client may
 navigate a resource object's version history: